workla/Travel-and-Trade-Game/README.md

 # Travel-and-Trade-Game
-Text-based game where the user must to travel to as many countries as possible with the time and money allowed
+Text-based game where the user must travel to as many countries as possible with the time and money allowed

 program was originally designed for a school project and expanded to include more